robin4a4/Schoolbag-component-library/README.md

 It helps you to make reponsive way faster, eliminates the need to find fancy class names such as content-item-title-wrapper and since we generate components once they are created, we don't have to worry about repetability.
 Finally, since there is a finite numbers of options, it saves us from settings arbitrary withs and colors and helps us keep things cohesive.

-Some features, such as animations, are not supported by Tailwind yet, so you can write your own classes in the *src/styles/index.css* stylecheet.
+Some features, such as animations, are not supported by Tailwind yet, so you can write your own classes in the *src/styles/index.css* stylesheet.
 If you do so, **you will have to restart your server**  to see the modifications.

 You can also add some specifications to the tailwind library in the extend property of the array in *tailwind.config.js*.